LouisSavoie/simple-karma/README.md

 # Simple Karma

-SimpleKarma is a Discord bot used to award "things" points such as Karma.
+SimpleKarma is a Discord bot used to award "things" points.
 Things can be users, concepts, physical or digital objects, brands, or whatever you want!

 Commands are formatted and limited in scope such that users interact with the points databases very deliberately.